Derry Halloween Witch

 The popular Temple Bar pub in Dublin is a great place to enjoy a pint and the Irish craic during your October in Ireland vacation.
 Photo courtesy DRTA for Tourism Ireland.

-The street is known for its music-filled pubs and talented buskers, and in October, it won't be teeming with tourists like it is during the summer months.
+The street is known for its music-filled pubs and talented buskers, and in October, it won’t be teeming with as many tourists as it is during the summer months.

 Call into the Icon Factory, an artist’s co-operative, sample some foodie delights at the Temple Bar Food Market and step into the past with a drink in the 19th-century Victorian heritage bar known as The Palace Bar.

-If you plan to visit the Dingle Peninsula, be sure to hop on the “Taste Trail,” which will give you the chance to sample food from a variety of Dingle’s excellent restaurants and bars.
+If you plan to visit the Dingle Peninsula, be sure to attend this popular event where you can sample food from a variety of Dingle’s excellent restaurants and bars.

 logo Dingle Food Festival